streamABC/streamabc-documentation/english/websockets.rst

 To receive meta-data events for specific channels subscribe to this path:
 ``/metachannel/{channelkey}``

-Please use the channel key provided by streamABC.
+Please use the channel key provided by QuantumCast.

 Metadata Events for Station Subscription
 ----------------------------------------